KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Dogbrew by phpwun](https://github.com/phpwun/MMM-Dogbrew)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+3. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Domoticz-ext by goedh452](https://github.com/goedh452/MMM-Domoticz-ext)